nomnomab/unity-project-patcher/README.md

 ## Usage

 The tool window can be opened via `Tools > Unity Project Patcher > Open Window`

+During the patching process, make sure you keep Unity focused.
+If you tab out when it restarts, it won't resume until you re-focus the window.
+Regardless of this, you may have to click into the editor when restarting to continue.

+> [!IMPORTANT]
+> This tool mostly supports patching an already patched project, although this can lead to broken assets.
+> So make sure you back up your project beforehand.

+### Patcher Configs

 > [!NOTE]
 > The end user won't have to touch these, only the game wrapper creator!